nmushegian/roll-call/README.md

-MKR Roll Call - Initial Details, for Whales and Power Users
+MKR Roll Call - Initial Details for Whales and Power Users
 ===

 ```